timofeysie/loranthifolia/README.md

 ```

 However, this is always limited to 90.
 There must be over 200 on the Wikipedia page.
-WikiData is preferred, but since it is imcomplete, we will also have to use Wikipdedias MediaWiki API.
+WikiData is preferred, but since it is incomplete, we will also have to use Wikipdedia's MediaWiki API.

 If we wanted to get the missing descriptions for our incomplete list of bias, we could do WikiMedia query like this:
 ```http://en.wikipedia.org/w/api.php?action=query&rvprop=content&prop=text&format=json&titles=magical%20thinking```